JasonGuan1012/student/_posts/2023-08-28-Review Ticket.md

   - Adding the Freeform Image on student blog.
   - School schedule on the home page of student blog.
   - Creating a new page for "Build a Project".
    - Added a calculator with the language JavaScript.

+### Achievement from week 2
+> Changes for the blog.
+  - Adding the Classic Snake Game
+  - Changing the theme again to another theme that wasn't provided in the file.
   -

-### Week 2
-> Changes for the blog.
- - Type.